-Use this checklist to help with the late fall jobs around the yard and garden.
+Use the checklist below to help with the late fall jobs around the yard and garden.

 Protect young trees with guards: Put plastic or wire mesh (hardware cloth) tree guards around the slender trunks of any new trees and shrubs to protect them from gnawers such as rabbits and mice, and make sure the tree guards go high enough, over the snow line.